conjure-cp/EssenceCatalog-runs/problems/csplib-prob017-RamseyNumbers/descriptive.md

  - Fastest option is ('04_nochPrunedLevels_2.eprime', 'kissat'), total runtime 32609.16
  - Slowest option is ('03_sparse.eprime', 'cplex'), total runtime 2383032.75
+ - Slowest option took 73.08 times as long as SBS
  - VBS total runtime 25195.73
  - VBS as a percentage of SBS is 77.27%